mlopezfu/SFND_2D_Feature_Matching/README.md

       detKeypointsModern(keypoints, imgGray,detectorType, bVis);
   }
 ```
-I have had problems with FREAK, because it needs a third parameters that I unknow.
-I have use a matrix so the code runs, but I think its not the best way.
-Calls implemented in lines 82 to 95 of MidTermProject_Camera_Student.cpp
+Calls implemented in lines 135 to 146 of MidTermProject_Camera_Student.cpp
-Methods implemented in lines 135 to 249 of matching2D_Student.cpp
+Methods implemented in lines 174 to 284 of matching2D_Student.cpp
 ## Task MP.3 Box Filtering

 only keep keypoints on the preceding vehicle